10 Ways to Optimize Music Streaming

 What's more important is the quality of an ISPs infrastructure, the consistency of their performance during different times of the day, and even the specific brand and type of hardware they use in your home.

 The music travels quite a long distance between your streaming service and your home.
 Consider things that degrade performance such as how much their data lines are being subjected to EMI or RFI.
-And consider factors like corruption of the AC power used by their distribution nodes by industrial zones or inadequate grounding.
+And consider factors like corruption of the AC power used by their distribution nodes.
 In some neighborhoods DSL could sound better than optical.
-Or any ISP could sound significantly better or worse during different times of the day.
+Or any ISP could sound better or worse during different times of the day.

-The infrastructure between you and a streaming service or other factors in your neighborhood may explain why you may prefer the sound of one ISP or one streaming service over another.
-This is the reason why experienced audiophiles may have totally different opinions as to the sound quality of different ISPs and different music streaming services.
+The infrastructure between you and a streaming service, factors in your neighborhood, and the hardware in your home, may explain why you may prefer the sound of one ISP or one streaming service over another.
+This is the reason why experienced audiophiles may have totally different opinions as to the sound quality of different ISPs and different streaming services.

 Now let’s talk about things inside of your home vs things outside of your home.